 A theory originally proposed in 1999, the entourage effect describes a mechanism by which cannabis compounds—such as terpenes and flavonoids—work synergistically with cannabinoids to modulate the overall effects of the plant [6], whether those may be mood-altering or not.

 For example, the Journal of Cannabis Research explores data representing individual responses to various strains in their relationship to cannabis synthesis.
-Their conclusions describe how flavor perception could represent a reliable marker to indirectly characterize the psychoactive and medicinal effects of cannabis via the entourage effect [7].
+Their conclusions describe how flavor perception could represent a reliable marker to indirectly characterize the psychoactive and other effects of cannabis via the entourage effect [7].

-When it comes to sex, cannabis products that are full-spectrum or broad-spectrum can harness all of the benefits of each compound to enhance the overall pleasurability of the experience.
+Cannabis products that are full-spectrum or broad-spectrum can harness all of the benefits of each compound to enhance the overall pleasurability of the experience.
 Full-spectrum cannabis products include all or many of the cannabinoids and compounds of the cannabis plant, including up to 0.3% THC.
 Broad-spectrum products, on the other hand, can contain all the same compounds as full-spectrum, minus the THC [8].

 Top cannabinoids for sex